plopd/navigation/REPORT.md

 GAMMA = 0.99 # discount factor
 TAU = 1e-3 # soft-update factor (when updating the target network weights) LR = 5e-4 # learning rate for SGD
-UPDATE_EVERY = 4 # when to update the local network weights
+UPDATE_EVERY = 5 # when to update the local network weights
-optimizer = ADAM
+optimizer = ADAM (all hyper-parameters are fixed, except learning rate changed - see above) seed = 0 # for reproducibility
 ```

 ## Plot of Rewards